 Built during the Georgian period and lived in by the Cassidy family

-The house was sold to the wealthy Thomas Kelly Grene who in turn passed it to his nephew Arthur Warren Darley, a well known cellist who developed a nationwide reputation for collecting and recording Irish folk music.
+The house was sold to the wealthy Thomas Kelly Grene who in turn passed it to his nephew Arthur Warren Darley(1873–1929), a well-known cellist who developed a nationwide reputation for collecting and recording Irish folk music.
 Darley supported the nationalist cause in the War of Independence and Bruckless House provided shelter for republican leaders.

 The House was involved with Irish republican politics again in the 1930s when the Irish Republican Army (IRA) flirted with Ireland becoming a socialist state and courted support from the Soviet Union.
 Fforde communicated with this movement through Geoffrey Coulter, a prominent figure in the IRA and one of its leading propagandists.
 Coulter and his family stayed here periodically with Fforde during this period.

-The Evans Family and Agri-tourism
+The Evans Family

 The House remained with Fforde into the 1950s and then passed through various hands in the course of subsequent years, even becoming a country hotel for a short time.
-It had developed into a first-class guest house by the 1960s but was transformed back into a family home by the Evans family, who bought it in 1974.
+It had developed into a guest house by the 1960s but was transformed back into a family home by the Evans family, who bought it in 1973.